THE GREAT HOUSES OF NAISSUS

 House Jaroslaw

-Seat: Jarosgrad
+SEAT: Jarosgrad

-Coat of arms: The Eagle praying under a burning star.
+COAT OF ARMS: The Eagle praying under a burning star.

-Family Heirloom: The first holy Scripture
+FAMILY HEIRLOOM: The first holy Scripture

 Current Dynastic Head: Duke Yuri Jaroslaw, Defender of the Faith and Protector of the Eastern Shores.

-Archbishop Stanisław Jaroslaw (30 BR – 38 AR)
+ARCHBISHOP STANISLAW JARPSLAW (30 BR – 38 AR)

 Stanisław Jaroslaw, founder of House Jaroslaw and first Archbishop of Naissus, was the man who gave form and law to the faith of Orion.
 A soldier turned priest, he was known for his austerity, his iron discipline, and his unwavering belief that righteousness could exist only through order.